cheapreats/auto-readme-docs/README.md

 # Automatic Project Structures for README's

 ## Description
+A web application that helps automate README creation

+## How it Works
 Head to [URL](www.404.com) and type in your Github Project URL and watch a MarkDown Accessible README with pre-filled descriptions appear!
 With a one-click Copy/Paste you can update your README with the best MarkDown Project Structure README's you've ever seen!
 ```Example Github Project URL: https://github.com/MLH-Fellowship/0.2.1-readme-dirs```